fireship-io/fireship.io/content/snippets/crontab-crash-course.md

 ### Every 5 Minutes, between 9AM and 5PM, from Monday through Friday

 Maybe we have a task that should only run during normal business hours.

-This can be accomplished using ranges that for the hour and weekday values separated by a dash.
+This can be accomplished using ranges for the hour and weekday values that are separated by a dash.

 In other words: "At every 5th minute past every hour from 9 through 17 on every day-of-week from Monday through Friday"